rchaves-eqsdigital/starter_project/README.md

 - Login/Logout with sessions and session token
 - 401 (Unauthorized) and 404 pages
 - Every page requires authentication (except */login*).
 Not the page in the client, directly, but every page that is heavily based on API requests that requires authentication.
+- Ability to create and register new users.

 ### Client
 - Icon based bottom-nav, showing what screen is currently active.